Swathi251105/Early-Diagnosis-of-Skin-Cancer-Using-Deep-Learning/README.md

 # Early-Diagnosis-of-Skin-Cancer-Using-Deep-Learning
-Early Diagnosis of Skin Cancer Using Deep Learning

 📌 Project Overview
 This project aims to assist in the early detection of skin cancer using dermoscopic images and deep learning (CNN-based) techniques.
 The system performs image preprocessing, lesion segmentation, and classification of skin lesions as benign or malignant, making it a valuable tool in medical diagnostics.